MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   </summary>

   **If you don't login to personally identifying sites and you use a clean IP not linked to you,
-           Moonala is very private and probably stable too.
+           Moonala is paranoidly private and probably stable too.
 A lot of the current issues are linked to sites that don't like Moonala's paranoid by default anti-tracking, usually sites requiring a login that is tied to an identity.
 Moonala is so paranoid that it will mess with websites that try to access your battery information, giving them fake information.**

-   Moonala is not trying to be like the rest of the browsers.
+   Moonala is not trying to reinvent the wheel of the rest of the browsers.
 Its not the next
            fox clone or mainstream browser re-skin.
 It is Moonala.

-  Q: Other browsers using webview are missing critical features like OAuth
+  Q: For android specifically, other browsers using webview are missing critical features like OAuth
            and do things like sending the app package in the header.
 Does Moonala?
 Does it intend to include full functionality?

   A: It does not suffer from the problems other webview browsers have.
 WebView is only used to render pages.